ashleylovespizza/wnpi_tv/README.md

 # raspi pw
-`a new tv for our baby`
+`a tv for george`

-#TODO!
-- bg script to check folders for avi / mkv files and convert to mp4 where possible
+# General TODO -
+- get a raspberry pi
+- get a screen
+- get a working remote and flirrccc thing (downstairs?)
+- get content
+- set up shit
+- "start button"
+- set 30 minute timer
+- set up better title cards

+- currently - you must delete .DS_Store crap on your own / in a separate rspbi process

+# Raspbi specific -
+- set up symlink from webserver folder to USB video folder root... ?????
 - auto start on raspi boot
 - auto reboot
--
+- fullscreen / YOU CAN'T GET OUT OF IT

+- bg script to check folders for avi / mov / mkv files and convert to mp4 where possible

 # autoboot stuff